The rise of price acceptors

 In short, active investor are price sensitive.
 They don’t simply accept that the price is right.

 Some argue the stock market is becoming more efficient.
-They say that stock prices are set by highly sophisticated active money managers.
+They say that stock prices (proper fair price) are set by highly sophisticated active money managers.
 They say that as the ranks of active money managers shrink the average skill of this reduced cohort is increasing, thus reducing price/value discrepancies.
 This is supposition.

 Prices and values diverge for a whole host of reasons.
 Active money managers, even the most sophisticated and skilled, are under constant short term performance pressures.
 Companies’ share prices go on sale for a host of reasons.
 See my post on 20 such reasons.
 Many active money managers are reluctant to take advantage of these situations.
 There is no magic here.